 \subsubsection{Analyzing Hyperparameter $\lambda$}

-In CAP training, the hyperparameter $\lambda$ is used to regulate the frequency of adversarial attacks.
-We perform a comparative analysis of the attack ratio and motion performance of the WBC-CAP under different $\lambda$ in adversarial training.
-As illustrated in Fig.~\ref{fig7}, as the parameter $\lambda$ increases, the attack ratio decreases significantly.
-However, the motion performance of the WBC-CAP exhibits a trend of increasing first and then decreasing.
-When $\lambda$ increases from $10^{-3}$ to $10^{-1}$, CAP learns to identify vulnerabilities in different motion states of the robot while reducing the attack ratio, thereby improving attack efficiency and enhancing the robustness of the motion policy.
-However, when $\lambda$ further increases from $10^{-1}$ to $10^{1}$, the excessive penalty on attack number leads to a severe reduction in the attack ratio.
-Consequently, CAP fails to apply targeted adversarial attacks effectively, resulting in insufficient adversarial strength during training, and the motion policy cannot effectively improve its own robustness.
-Therefore, in adversarial training for specific tasks, the parameter $\lambda$ needs to be carefully designed to effectively balance attack strength and task performance.
+In selective adversarial training, hyperparameter $\lambda$ regulates the number of adversarial attacks.
+We analyze WBC-SAP's attack ratio and motion performance under different $\lambda$.
+As illustrated in Fig.~\ref{fig7}, as $\lambda$ increases, the attack ratio drops significantly, while motion performance first rises then falls.
+When $\lambda$ increases from $10^{-3}$ to $10^{-1}$, SAP reduces attacks while identifying robot motion vulnerabilities, improving attack efficiency and policy robustness.
+However, further increasing $\lambda$ from $10^{-1}$ to $10^{1}$, leads to excessive penalties on the number of attacks, thereby severely reducing the attack ratio.
+This weakens targeted attacks and hinders improvements in robustness.
+Thus, $\lambda$ can adjust the number of attacks, constraining the SAP to learn targeted attacks and avoiding inefficient persistent attacks that compromise task performance.